mdiez/pyCZDS/README.md

 * `client.download_zonefile` – download a specified zonefile.

 ### Instantiating a client
-Use the following code to create a new client:
+Use the following code to create a new `CZDSClient` object:
 ```
 from pyczds.client import CZDSClient